contentacms/contenta_angular/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Production Build

-Use the `-prod` flag for a production build.
+Use `ng build -prod -aot` flag for a production build.
+Then run `npm run precache` to create your service worker.
+And then `firebase deploy` (you'll need this configured first) to publish.

 ## Running unit tests